Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 Internet.

-With the kit nothing stands in the way of turning your coffee maker on while you are headed home or to dim your living room illumination with your own cloud or with a Raspberry Pi.
+With the kit nothing stands in the way of turning your coffee maker on while you are heading home or to dim your living room illumination with your own cloud or with a Raspberry Pi.
 The website `www.iot-remote.com <http://www.iot-remote.com/>`__ gives you direct access to wireless actuators from any web-enabled device.